-So you know.
-If you want to know some of the 5 best oriental beaches of Malaga and, at the same time, get out of the massification that invades the urban coasts, you can take the car (or the M-260 bus in the center station or El Palo) to launch yourself to the adventure of trying the less known side of the Costa del Sol.
-You will not be disappointed.
+So now you know.
+If you want to get to know some of the 5 best eastern beaches in Malaga and, at the same time, get away from the overcrowding that invades the urban coasts, you can take the car (or the M-260 bus from the station in the centre or El Palo) to launch yourself into the adventure of trying the lesser known side of Malaga.
+You won’t be disappointed.

 – FEATURED POSTS –